wsurles/shiny_workshop/app_getting_started/README.md

 ```
 If you aleady have the package you will see a message about "updating loaded packages".
 Just click "cancel".

-Go ahead and load the packages
+Go ahead and load the packages by typing this into the Rstudio terminal
 ```s
 library(shiny)
 library(plyr)